Financial • 4 minute read

 Ruby helps you and your family work together to prepare and organize finances.

-Let’s approach finance the way Marie Kondo thinks about tidying up a household.
+So let’s approach finance the way Marie Kondo approaches tidying up a home.

 The first thing Kondo advises followers to do is to take everything out of their containers – In the bedroom you take all the clothes out of the closet, in the kitchen you empty kitchen cabinets – and put everything in a big pile.